growth-nirvana/seo_pages/_connectors/learnupon.md

 layout: connector
 title: Learnupon Connector - Growth Nirvana
 name: Learnupon
-description: With the learnupon data connector, you can dive deeper into your Engineering app's data to gain valuable insights.
+description: With the Learnupon data connector, you can dive deeper into your Engineering app's data to gain valuable insights.
 By connecting and consolidating various data sources, you can uncover patterns and trends that help you identify opportunities and challenges.
 This comprehensive analysis allows you to make informed decisions and take actions that lead to improved performance and growth.
 image: "/assets/images/seo_pages/body.webp"
-date: '2023-12-07'
+date: '2023-12-08'
 categories: connectors
 permalink: connectors/learnupon
 icon_url: "/assets/images/seo_pages/connectors/learnupon"